mozilla/glean/docs/contributing.md

 # Contributing to Glean

-Anyone is welcome to help with the Application Services project.
+Anyone is welcome to help with the Glean project.
 Feel free to get in touch with other community members on IRC or through issues here on GitHub.

 - IRC: `#telemetry` on `irc.mozilla.org`